isomerpages/moe-jingshanpri/_subject-learning/Music.md

 </p>
 <p>Jing Shan Primary School's Music curriculum seeks to develop musical understanding
 through three Musical Processes of <strong>Listening</strong>, <strong>Creating </strong>and <strong>Performing</strong> in
 both collaborative and individual settings.
-As illustrated below, the 3 Musical Processes are core to the Music Curriculum Concept and interrelated and interdependent in practice.</p>
+As illustrated below, the three Musical Processes are core to the Music Curriculum Concept and interrelated and interdependent in practice.</p>
 <p></p>